leighmcculloch/leighmcculloch.com/source/content/posts/2021/go-experience-report-errors-is-as.md

 - `errors.As` was named `errors.Is`
 - `errors.Is` was split into two functions:
-  - `errors.Equals` that unwraps and checks for equality.
+  - `errors.Equal` that unwraps and checks for equality.
   - `errors.Match` that unwraps and checks for partial equality.

 An implementation for experimentation for what this could look like is at: